ChurchApps/ChurchAppsSupport/lessons/connect-sp.md

 ---
 layout: page
+section: Lessons.church
+title: Connect to SignPresenter
 ---

-## Connect SignPresenter to Lessons.Church
+# Connect SignPresenter to Lessons.Church

 Watch the following video to learn how to use [Lessons.Church](https://lessons.church/) a free resource for Curriculum with the program Sign-Presenter.